 Now even with all these expectations, choices and repetition, does that mean that our time always goes perfect?
 Absolutely not.
 They are first graders!
 But majority of the time, it’s magical!
 Here is a clip of my students towards the end of the year during SSR.
 I was just sitting there looking around and couldn’t help but record the magic of them all reading and engaged in text.
 We had SSR everyday up until the second to last day of school.
 They BEGGED for it.
 It was because of the importance that I helped establish in the classroom and you can foster this engagement too!
 Of course this doesn’t happen overnight, especially in the younger grades.
 This take weeks of hard work and maybe even longer depending on your group of kiddos.
 It took us about 2 months to successfully read for 20 minutes everyday.
 But by the end of the year, students were reading for 30 minutes everyday.
 Always engaged just like in that clip.
 If you do these things right from the beginning, I promise you’ll see the magic of SSR too.

-If you subscribe to my email list, this post comes with a Reading Stamina FREEBIE that you and your students will love!
-You will also get the most up to date tips, tricks, and classroom projects… and of course more fun FREEBIES!
+I hope you enjoyed learning about how the magic of SSR!
+Don’t forget to subscribe to my email list!
+Not only will you get the most up to date tips, tricks, and classroom projects… and of course more fun FREEBIES including the Reading Stamina FREEBIE!
+But you will also have exclusive access to tons of digital how to videos!
 If you would like to learn about this and other things happening in my classroom follow me @sweetnsauerfirsties on Instagram.